Armani Rogers

-Armani Lee Rogers (born December 4, 1997) is an American football tight end for the Washington Commanders of the National Football League (NFL).
-He was a college football quarterback at UNLV and Ohio and holds the record for longest run by a NCAA quarterback at 99 yards, doing so with the latter in 2021.
-Rogers signed with the Commanders as an undrafted free agent in 2022.
+Armani Lee Rogers (born December 4, 1997) is an American professional football tight end.
+He played college football as a quarterback for the UNLV Rebels and Ohio Bobcats and holds the record for longest run by an NCAA quarterback at 99 yards.
+Rogers transitioned to tight end after his college career and signed with the Washington Commanders as an undrafted free agent in 2022.

 Early years

 The son of former NFL linebacker Sam Rogers, Armani was born on December 4, 1997, in Buffalo, New York.
-He grew up in Los Angeles and attended Alexander Hamilton High School, where he passed for 1,433 yards and 18 touchdowns while rushing for 431 yards and six touchdowns as a senior.
+He grew up in Los Angeles and attended Alexander Hamilton High School, Armani has four brothers and one sister where he passed for 1,433 yards and 18 touchdowns while rushing for 431 yards and six touchdowns as a senior.
 Rogers was rated a three-star recruit and initially committed to play college football at California over offers from UCLA, Washington, and Utah.
 He decommitted during his senior year following changes to California's coaching staff and later signed to play at UNLV after considering Fresno State.